iLib-js/loctool/README.md

     project is "X", then it will look for "X.xliff")
 * projectType - the type of the project, which affects how source files are read and resource files are written.
-Must be one of "android", "iosobjc", "iosswift", or "web"
+Must be one of "android", "iosobjc", "iosswift", or "web", or "custom"
 * resourceDirs - an array of dirs that have resource files in them
 * excludes - an array of dirs or files to exclude from searching.
 When a dir is excluded, all subfiles and subdirs in that dir